backend-development/backend-development-textbook/source/security.md

 §

-If you try to fetch a ressource cross-origin and no is set, an error occurs:
+If a scripts tries to fetch a ressource cross-origin from server X and no `Access-Control-Allow-Origin` Header is set on server X, then the browser will throw an error and not continue with the script:

 ```
 fetch("https://iou-brigitte.herokuapp.com/users.json")